 Here is my take:

 1. As children we would play Snake & Ladder and even claim some of us were ‘experts’ and some play ‘bad’.
 The reality however was that neither I played or you played.
 The roll of dice played.
 Ludo still had some scope to show ‘my’ existence.
-The next page of Snake & Ladder just made me roller of dice with no control over what would come out.
+Snake & Ladder just made me roller of dice with no control over what would come out.

 Economy is exactly the same.

 There has been no major policy shift in economy since 1991 at least.
 It does not matter who is in government.
-Economy is behaving the way it would behave even if there was President’s Rule.
-Unless there are fundamental changes in policies, economy depends on environment and status quo, and not on government.
+Economy is behaving the way it would behave even if there were President’s Rule.
+Unless there are fundamental changes in policies, economy depends on environment, and not on government.

 2. In an ideal scenario, we assume that a stable economy will grow at exactly same rate as last time-period.
 When the actual rate exceeds, we say government is good.
 When it falls, we abuse government for ruining economy!
 Reality is that the probability of getting exactly same number twice on a real number space is exactly ZERO.